-The London Centre for Nanotechnology (LCN) offers an extensive suite of atomic force microscopes for nano-scale surface characterisation and functional imaging under ambient conditions (gas/liquid), including a Bruker Multimode, a Bruker Dimension 3100, two JPK Nanowizards, a Topometrix explorer and a home-built ultra-high resolution AFM.
+The London Centre for Nanotechnology (LCN) offers an extensive suite of atomic force microscopes for nano-scale surface characterisation and functional imaging under ambient conditions (gas/liquid), including a Bruker Multimode 4, two Bruker Multimode 8's, a Bruker Dimension 3100, two JPK Nanowizard 1's, a JPK Nanowizard 3 ULTRA speed and a home-built ultra-high resolution AFM.

 In addition to AFM the LCN hosts several scanning probe microscopes for operation in ultra-high vacuum.